Have you ever struggled to answer these questions: What makes me happy? How do I find my own happiness in life? What makes a happy life?

 Loving yourself can lead the way to greater happiness by increasing your self-confidence, boosting your self-esteem, and embracing all of yourself, even your flaws.

 Gratitude is being thankful for the things that you have in your life.
-It’s a great tool to use if you want to increase your sense of abundance and happiness.
+It’s a great tool to for increasing your sense of abundance and happiness.

 There are many ways to practice gratitude in your daily life.
 My favorite way to express gratitude is through journaling.

-You can write just one thing that you’re grateful for each day, either at the beginning or end of your day, and you will feel more joyful and abundant.
+You can write just one thing that you’re grateful for each day, either at the beginning or end of your day, to gain a sense of joy and abundance.

-If journaling’s not your thing, you can express gratitude quietly to yourself (which is something I’ve been doing lately myself) or to someone you’ve been meaning to thank.
+If journaling’s not your thing, you can express gratitude quietly to yourself or to someone you’ve been meaning to thank.

 Whichever method you choose, gratitude can be a great way to increase happiness and live a more fulfilling life.